nickzhums/user_study_python_package/readme.md

 ## Install the *Preview* Version of the Python SDK
-On Linux or MacOS, run `install_env_track2.sh` from the `install` directory. or you can install these packages using `pip install` from the `install/packages` directory by yourself (as listed in the script).
+On Linux or MacOS, run `install_env_track2.sh` from the `install` directory.

+You can also install the packages using `pip install` from the `install/packages` directory by yourself (as listed in the script).

 When installing on Windows, you might run into this error: